 Q: If I enroll in the HSA plan in the upcoming year and have a Medical FSA in the current year, will the UNE grace period for the Medical FSA still apply?

-A: No, all Medical FSA funds must be used by 12/31 if you have elected an HSA plan for the following calendar year.
+A: No, all Medical FSA funds must be used and reimbursed by 12/31 if you have elected an HSA plan for the following calendar year.

 Q: Can the HSA take the place of a Medical Flexible Spending Account?

 Q: If I enroll in the HSA plan, can I still put funds into a Flexible Spending Account (FSA)?